Blank LabelsCustom Labels

 When dropshipping, you're essentially ordering from the seller on an as-needed basis so there's no need to buy and store a ton of products.
 This offers you a lot of flexibility to test different types of products and see what appeals to your customers without investing a lot upfront or losing too much money.

 "Dropshipping is an entry-level business model best suited to those that have little-to-no experience selling products online.
 This is due to the low startup cost.
 While I say it is an entry-level business model that does not mean that it is easy.
 Just the risks involved are lower compared to other business models.
 You can start out dropshipping with a few hundred dollars.
-If your business fails, you aren't losing out on a huge investment compared to starting a private label company." – Drew Kalinski, Amztut
+If your business fails, you aren't losing out on a huge investment compared to starting a private label company." – Drew Kalinski.

 Flexibility